|

 Expense fields that make spending easy to review

 Expense tracking needs a little more structure, because spending gets messy fast.
-A strong template includes the date, category, vendor, amount, and purpose.
-It also helps to mark whether the expense is fixed or variable.

 How to use the template without getting overwhelmed